[title]

 But experts caution that replenishment is no magic wand.
 “The main question is how long can this really happen and who should pay,” said Rob Young, who directs the Program for the Study of Developed Shorelines at Western Carolina University.
 Fire Island has been eroding for centuries; it was once connected to Long Island at both ends, after all.

-Still, the infusion of cash has given residents and visitors room to breathe—and to sunbathe.
-Governor Kathy Hochul, who was feted at a Fire Island fundraiser earlier this summer, has framed the project as protection not just for homeowners but for all of Long Island.
+Still, for residents and visitors, the infusion of sand and the promise of a long-term plan have eased fears.
+Governor Kathy Hochul, who was feted at a Fire Island fundraiser earlier this summer, has framed the effort as protection not just for homeowners but for all of Long Island.
 Without Fire Island acting as a buffer, the mainland would take the full brunt of storm surge.

-For now, that means good news for beachgoers: The island’s famed stretch of sand, from Davis Park to Ocean Beach to the Pines, will be alive and well next summer.
+For now, that means good news for beachgoers: The island’s famed stretch of sand, from Davis Park to Ocean Beach to the Pines, is open for business.
 Pack your SPF—this party isn’t sinking yet.